Editing vs proofreading

 In an ideal world, all important business, academic and government reports would go through a comprehensive editing phase (to review the flow and language of the content to ensure it will connect with readers) and a proofreading phase (to correct any errors or inconsistencies in layout, spelling, grammar and punctuation) – and possibly each phase more than once.

-Editing takes place while the content is being developed, before it is finalised. re the approved text goes to layout and design.
-Editing takes place on draft text – and final version is approved text.
+Editing takes place while the content is being developed, before it is finalised, before the approved text goes to layout and design.
+Editing takes place on draft text – and the final version is approved text.